Henry Sass

-Henry Sass (24 April 1788 - 1844) was an English artist and teacher of painting, who founded an important art school, Sass's Academy (later "Cary's Academy"), in London, to provide training for those seeking to enter the Royal Academy.
+Henry Sass (24 April 1788 – 1844) was an English artist and teacher of painting, who founded an important art school, Sass's Academy (later "Cary's Academy"), in London, to provide training for those seeking to enter the Royal Academy.
 Many distinguished British painters received their early training here.
 Such was Sass's commitment to art education that Sir David Wilkie said he could have "taught a stone to draw".

 Life and work

 Sass was born in London.
 His father, who was also an artist, belonged to an old Courland family from what is now Latvia.
 Sass's father and mother settled in London after their marriage and his elder half-brother Richard Sass became a landscape painter and art tutor to members of the royal family.

 Sass became a student at the Royal Academy and practised his art by copying paintings held at the British Institution.
 His early work which was exhibited in 1807 and 1808 at the Royal Academy included, "The Descent of Ulysses into Hell" which Sass also executed as an etching.
 However his later work was portraiture.
 In 1815 he married Mary Robinson, whose family was related to the Earls of Ripon.
 In the same year he travelled to Italy, returning two years later.
 However, despite publishing a book about his Italian trip he was not able to make a living from his painting.

 Sass decided to open the first school of drawing for artists who were intending to study at the Royal Academy' school.
 Sass established it in a house at No. 6 Charlotte Street, at the corner with Streatham Street, in Bloomsbury, London.
-Sass's pupils included Sir John Millais P.R.A., Charles West Cope K.A., William Powell Frith R.A., William Edward Frost R.A.
+Sass's pupils included Sir John Millais P.R.A., Charles West Cope K.A., William Powell Frith R.A., William Edward Frost R.A., and Walter Deverell.
 Sir Thomas Lawrence the President of the Royal Academy was amongst the school's supporters.
 Such was Sass's commitment to art education that Sir David Wilie said he could have taught a "stone to draw".